GoogleCloudPlatform/training-data-analyst/courses/dataflow/demos/dataflow_sql/README.md

     "INTERVAL 20 SECOND")
 ```

 Note that we are using the `HOP` function to define our sliding windows.
 We could use `TUMBLE` for fixed windows or `SESSION` for session windows instead.
 In this case we will be working with windows of length 20 seconds and offset 10 seconds.
-For this example we will use the Pub/Sub generated `event_timestamp` field, but we could provide our own custom timestamp field here.
+For this example we will use the Pub/Sub generated `event_timestamp` field.
+The `event_timestamp` field is a required field for Pub/Sub Dataflow sources and is provided as the publication timestamp of the Pub/Sub message.

 Finally what about the syntax for our sources? `pubsub.topic` specifies that our source is a Pub/Sub topic and then we provide the project ID and topic name of the topic we wish to use.